pblischak/botany2015/README.md

 The TeX file for the presentation can be found here.
 The figures are also in the `pdfs/` folder.
-The presentation can be repoduced by cloning this repo and typing `make`:
+The presentation can be repoduced by cloning this repository and typing `make`:

 ```bash
 git clone https://github.com/pblischak/botany2015.git